 !!
 IMPORTANT !!

-We are currently abroad with NO (or very limited) internet connectivity, so support tickets replies are likely to be delayed.
-We'll be fully back on July 21th.
+We are currently on vacation with NO internet connectivity, so support tickets replies are likely to be delayed.
+We'll be fully back on July 11th.
 Sorry!

 Tagged: google analytics

 May 30, 2014 at 5:20 am #1266BJKeymaster

 I just set everything up and followed the instructions to a T to get GA connected to your plugin which it did, which is evident by this screenshot:

 As you can see, I’m asking for the plugin to go back 180 days to track stats for posts.

 But the problem is that when the stats show up for the past 180 days, all of the posts have exactly 1 visit as shown in this screen grab:

 I know that for a fact these posts have been seen thousands of times accumulative but yet they show only 1 visit.
 I’m trying to test things out before I make this feature public on my site.